-Thanks to a gift from the Fremont Library Foundation, patrons can now design objects to print on our MakerBot Replicator 3D Printer!
+Thanks to a gift from the Fremont Library Foundation, patrons can design objects to print on our new Lulzbot Mini 3D Printer!

-Search for and download a premade design from Thingiverse.com or using Yobi3D, a 3D print search engine.
-You can also use CAD (Computer Aided Design), software that allows you to create 2D and 3D designs on a computer, to make your own design.
-Keep in mind:
+- Search for premade designs on Thingiverse.com or use CAD (Computer Aided Design), software that allows you to create 2D and 3D designs, to make your own object.

-- Fill out the required fields on our submission page and upload your .stl file.
+- Fill out the required fields on our submission page and upload your file.